BestTimesToVisit.com Logo

 food

 Don't leave Toronto without trying a peameal bacon sandwich from the St. Lawrence Market.
-It's a local institution and a delicious, hearty breakfast or lunch option.
-Grab one from Carousel Bakery and enjoy it while exploring the market's other amazing food stalls.
+It's a local institution and a delicious, hearty breakfast or lunch.
+Grab one from Carousel Bakery and then explore the rest of the market's amazing food stalls.

 culture